dswirtz/UdacityCarND/P4_AdvancedLaneFinding/README.md

 ###7.
 Determine the curvature of the lane and vehicle position with respect to center

+My functions to determine the curvature of the lane (`find_curvature()`) and vehicle postion (`find_car_pos()`) are embedded in my function to fit the lane lines (`fit_line()`) because I had use components of the function that I didn't want to carry forward in my pipeline.
+The components, `leftx`, `rightx`, and `ploty` needed to be adjusted to real world space by multiplying the components by the meters/pixel ratio in both the x and y dimension.
+The x dimension is 3.7 meters for every 700 pixels, and the y dimension is 30 meters for every 720 pixels.
+Instead of carrying the components forward, I computed them inside the `fit_line()` function and carried the results forward.
+In the final step of the pipeline, I used `cv2.putText()` to paste the curvatures of the left and right lane lines as well as the vehicle position relative to center on the final image.
+In reference to vehicle posistion, the center of the lane is equal to 0.
+Negative values mean that the vehicle is left of center whereas positive values mean that the vehicle is right of center.

 ###8.
 Warp the detected lane boundaries back onto the original image

 Now that I've determined the polynomial fit for both the left and right lane lines, I used `cv2.follPoly()` to change all points between the left and right lines green.
 Using `cv2.warpPerspective()` and the inverse warp matrix from step 5 (`Minv`), I warped the polyfill mask back to the original dimensions.
 Finally, using `cv2.addWeighted()`, I applied the new warped mask to the undistorted image to create the final product seen below.